Binno: A 1st-order method for Bi-level Nonconvex Nonsmooth Optimization for Matrix Factorizations: Experimental Validation of Binno on SLRF

-The real dataset is a traffic video database, consisting of 254 video sequences of highway traffic in Seattle, collected from a single stationary traffic camera over two days \cite{1467355, chan2005classification}.
-The database contains a variety of traffic patterns and weather conditions.
-Each video was recorded in color with a resolution of 320 x 240 pixels with between 42 to 52 frames at 10 fps.
-Each sequence (clip) was converted to grayscale, resized to 80 x 60 pixels, and then clipped to a 48 x 48 window over the area with the most total motion.
-The fixed viewpoint makes the sequences well suited to low-rank/sparse modeling of background-foreground dynamics and related video decomposition tasks.\footnote{ This dataset can be found in \url{https://github.com/andrewssobral/lrslibrary/tree/master/dataset/trafficdb}.}
+For real data, we use the Seattle traffic-video database~\cite{1467355,chan2005classification}, consisting of 254 video sequences of highway traffic from a single stationary camera (42--52 frames per clip at 10fps)\footnote{ \url{https://github.com/andrewssobral/lrslibrary/tree/master/dataset/trafficdb}}.
+Each clip is converted to grayscale, resized to $80\times 60$ pixels, and cropped to a $48\times 48$ window over the most active region.
+The fixed viewpoint makes the sequences suitable for background-foreground separation via low-rank plus sparse modeling, with $r = 5$ for all clips.